Assistant Project Manager for a Digital Marketing Agency

 The assistant project manager will help ensure that communication is open between all parties involved with the project scope.

-As a project manager, communication is key to the success of their projects.
-To ensure that everyone involved with the project is on the same page, it is vital to ensure that they have clear communication lines between all parties involved.
-One way to do this is using a project management tool like Asana or Trello.
-For instance, these tools allow you and your team members to communicate in real-time about what tasks need to be completed, who will complete them, when they will be done, etc., helping keep everyone informed throughout the process.
+As a project manager, communication is critical to the success of their projects.
+To ensure that everyone involved with the project is on the same page, it is vital to have clear communication lines between all parties involved.
+One way to do this is by using a project management tool like Asana or Trello.
+For instance, these tools allow you and your team members to communicate in real time about what tasks need to be completed, who will complete them, when they will be done, etc., helping keep everyone informed throughout the process.

-The assistant project manager will work with vendors to ensure deliverables are met in a timely manner based on the project’s scope.
+The assistant project manager will work with vendors to ensure deliverables are met promptly based on the project’s scope.
 This may include:

 • making sure you have the right deliverables from vendors